modm-io/modm/src/modm/processing/resumable/module.md

 ### Restrictions

-There are three minor limitations with using fibers:
+There is one minor limitations when using fibers:
 1) no nesting depth checking for `NestedResumable`,
-2) no mutually exclusive execution for `NestedResumable`, and
-3) no implementation of `(Nested)Resumable` class member functions.
+2) stopping resumable functions is not implementable.

 The nesting depth is limited by the stack size of the fiber, so it would manifest as a stack overflow, which would need to be checked differently.

-The mutual exclusion of two protothreads accessing the same resumable function cannot be transparently implemented in fibers, it must be implemented more traditionally using a mutex or counting semaphore.
-If your code depends on this feature, you must refactor it.

-The classes member functions are not implementable using fibers, therefore they are only declared, but not implemented.
-You may stub them in you application to achieve the necessary behavior.
-If that does not work, you need to refactor your class to use fibers natively.
+The utility member functions
+- `Resumable::stopAllResumables()`,
+- `Resumable::stopResumable(uint8_t)`, and
+- `NestedResumable::stopResumable()`
+cannot be implemented using fibers as that would require the resumable to implement a cancellation point using `modm::fiber::stop_token`.
+However, since there is no concept of this in the original API, it is simply missing and thus cannot be implemented transparently.